Projects & Presentations

 Objectify Benedict Arnold: Making Memory of America’s Traitor

 Son of an alcoholic.
 Merchant.
 Husband.
 Soldier.
 General.
 Traitor.
-This digital humanities project is a first look at the range of visual and material culture associated to the life and legacy of Benedict Arnold (1740-41-1801), a man who remains–almost 250 years after his infamous turn–symbolic in American culture… View
+This digital humanities project is a first look at the range of visual and material culture associated with the life and legacy of Benedict Arnold (1740-41-1801), a man who remains, almost 250 years after his infamous turn, symbolic in American culture… View

 The Life and Times of William Lanson: Black Freeman in 19th Century New Haven